mhBrice/thesis/article3/article3.md

 \begin{figure}
 \centering
 \includegraphics[width=\textwidth]{article3/figures/fig1_maps.png}
-\caption[Maps of the 4099 permanent inventory plots with sapling recruitment]{Maps of the 4099 permanent inventory plots with sapling recruitment for each of the four temperate tree species.
+\caption[Maps of the 4099 permanent inventory plots with sapling recruitment]{Maps of the 4099 permanent inventory plots with sapling distribution for each of the four temperate tree species.
 The regions used for the recruitment models (hurdle) are highlighted in black.
 The coloured map represents the whole study area.}
 \label{fig3.1}
 \end{figure}